 After completing the Fishermen’s Trail I can say that the Sagres to Salema walk is one of the most challenging stages of the route.

 In Sagres, the route starts at the tourist information office near Mareta Beach.
 It goes across the town following the main street (Rua Cmte Matoso) which is not the most picturesque way.
 Instead, you can do a loop along the cliffs from Mareta Beach past the Ponta da Atalaya viewpoint to the harbor.
 It adds 2,5 km extra to your total distance.
 The views of the coast and the beaches from the cliffs are breathtaking.
-You can get back to the official Fishermen’s Trail at Pinóquio cafe.
+You can get back to the official Fishermen’s Trail at Pinóquio Cafe.

 The trail follows the coast for most of the day except for two stretches at 2,7 km (for about 4 km) and 13,5 km (for about 3 km) when it turns inland.
 The first half of the walk is pretty easy with a couple of ascents and descents on the top of the cliffs past beautiful beaches.